gbmhunter/blog/content/electronics/components/oscillators/_index.md

 The HC-49/U package is a popular choice for older through-hole crystals.

 Newer crystals come in small, custom SMD packages, with typically either 2 or 4 pins (with the 4-pin packages usually have two GND pins).

+### Simulation

+Crystal oscillators can be difficult to simulate accurately in most SPICE-based programs[^fast-crystal-oscillator-simulation-methodology].
+Most SPICE programs use the Newton-Raphson algorithm for converging to a solution.
+Unfortunately, the Newton-Raphson algorithm is not suitable for very high Q circuits, of which a crystal resonantor is definitely one (Q values of `\(10,000\)` or more!).
+The time step has to be set so small for accurate simulation of crystal resonantor circuits that it can take days of simulation to "start-up" the ceramic resonantor (i.e. reach steady-state oscillation from power-on).

 ## Oscillators